Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 #include <ctype.h>
 ```

-`toupper` isn’t the only useful character-handling function in the C library.
+`toupper` isn't the only useful character-handling function in the C library.
 Section 23.5 describes them all and gives examples of their use.

 ### 7.3.6 Reading and Writing Characters using `scanf` and `printf`